 Editorial & Neutrality Standards

-SICCODE.com maintains a governed editorial and verification process designed to ensure that all classifications, datasets, and published explanations reflect accurate, neutral, and evidence-based information.
-These standards guide how our analysts evaluate sources, assign SIC and NAICS codes, document decisions, and correct errors so that enterprises, regulators, and researchers can rely on our work for decision-critical applications.
+SICCODE.com maintains a governed editorial and verification process designed to ensure that classifications, datasets, and published explanations reflect accurate, neutral, evidence-based information.
+These standards guide how our analysts evaluate sources, assign SIC and NAICS codes, document decisions, and correct errors so organizations can rely on our work for decision-critical applications.

-Our governance practices operate in parallel with our Classification Methodology, and are overseen by the Industry Classification Review Team, which establishes requirements for evidence handling, versioning, conflict resolution, and documentation.
+These controls operate alongside our Classification Methodology and are implemented by the Industry Classification Review Team, which establishes requirements for evidence handling, conflict resolution, documentation, and change control.

 Editorial Independence